Introduction to the Shield's Firewall module

 The Shield's Firewall module is designed to analyse data sent to your WordPress website and block any requests that appear to be malicious.

-It is composed of 4 parts:
+This module is composed of 3 parts:

 How does the Shield's Firewall module work?